 In this section, we provide complementary details to Sec.~\ref{sec:autofrg-control-rules}.

 \descr{Experiment Setup.} We follow the \fla{} approach from \task~\ref{chal:effective-filter-rules} to test the effectiveness of filter rules using visual inspection.
 From our dataset of \siteruletotal{}, we sample \supportevaltotal{} sites to achieve a confidence level of 95\% with a confidence interval of 5\%.
 We set up our Chrome browser with \adhigh{} and ABP.
-We make sure to toggle off all filter lists within ABP.
+We toggle off all \fl{s} within ABP.
 For each site from our sample, we visit it and count the number of ads that \adhigh{} detects and their locations.
 We scroll down as far as possible; if the site infinitely scrolls, we limit our count to 10 ads.
 We then apply the filter rules that \toolcontrol{} generated for that site using ABP, which lets users add custom filter rules.
 Next, we reload the page and see if ads are still displayed, and repeat the process as before with scrolling.
-Furthermore, we take note of different kinds of breakage: (1) missing images and text (not exact counts but whether they were noticeably missing); and (2) if layout of the page is broken, functionality such as infinite scrolling is broken, etc...
+Furthermore, we take note of different kinds of breakage: (1) missing images and text (not exact counts but whether they were noticeably missing); and (2) if the layout of the page is broken, functionality such as infinite scrolling is broken, etc...
 Once done, we remove the custom filter rules and repeat the process for another site.
-Importantly, since it is not possible for a human to notice the exact number of missing images and text, our evaluation is more binary: the rules either blocked all ads or not and if the rules caused breakage or not.
+Importantly, since a human can't notice the exact number of missing images and text, our evaluation is more binary: the rules either blocked all ads or not and whether the rules caused breakage.